 Specifically, you should be asking your employees how you can help them: Where do they need support?
 What are their current stressors?
 How can you make them look good?

 Another improv aphorism that holds true in one-on-ones is that you look good when your team looks good.
 As a manager, you ask a great deal of your employees, because your success is judged by your team’s success; one-on-ones are the place to show that it’s a two-way street.

 You should walk into one-on-ones with some general ideas of what you hope to talk about.
 But if you stick to that script instead of reacting truthfully to what this employee is telling you in real time, you’re missing the point of having these intimate, personal conversations.

-The hard truth is that if you’re not committed to being fully present for a one-to-one, then the entire action could just as easily be replaced by a chatbot.
+The hard truth is that if you’re not committed to being fully present for a one-to-one, then the entire interaction could just as easily be replaced by a chatbot.
 As with improv, scenes start from a structured concept, but what’s exciting is their potential to dramatically transform as performers introduce new ideas.